United States flag

 Dome

-The dome is made of white Bethel Vermont granite, as is the rest of the exterior of the capitol.
+The dome is made of white Bethel Vermont granite, as is the rest of the exterior of the Wisconsin state capitol building.
 It is the largest dome by volume and the only granite dome in the United States.
 Encircling it are three observation decks, the lowest of which is open for public viewing during the summer.

 Drum Sculpture